An Experimental Evaluation of an AI-Powered Interactive Learning Platform: Qualitative Findings

 \subsubsection{Auditory transformations were perceived as useful for combining learning with other activities}

-While a small percentage (n=6, 20\%) of \textit{Learn Your Way} participants used Audio or Video modalities, several of them recognized it as a way to multitask and incorporate learning into their daily routines.
+While a small percentage (\textit{n}= 6, 20\%) of \textit{Learn Your Way} participants used Audio or Video modalities, several of them recognized it as a way to multitask and incorporate learning into their daily routines.
 Because audio content does not require much physical interaction, students liked the idea of completing less cognitively demanding tasks while listening to educational content.
 They explained that it would help to use their time more efficiently and help them to feel more productive while completing routine tasks.

 \begin{quote} “I do listen to like a lot of podcasts in general, but I always like to have like, stuff playing while I'm doing stuff.
 So like, like I was saying before, like, oh, if you're like cooking or cleaning your room or just doing anything really like, I don't know, like even like hobbies, like you're like drawing or something.
 Like just having, I always like to have something playing in the background.
 So like when I have the option to have that for like school stuff, I just like have, I feel it feels more productive.
-Like I can get it done while I'm doing other stuff, while like retaining the information as well” - P86, Urban, \textit{Learn Your Way} \end{quote}
+Like I can get it done while I'm doing other stuff, while like retaining the information as well.” - P86, Urban, \textit{Learn Your Way} \end{quote}

 \begin{quote} “I mean it's the same with the Video I guess.
 It's like, like people talking rather than somebody explaining they're, I mean, in my mind pretty similar in use case.
 Like if I'm driving or like, you know, cleaning or doing something where I can't like read and I can just throw this on and learn about it.
-That would be the use case” - P01, Urban, \textit{Learn Your Way} \end{quote}
+That would be the use case.” - P01, Urban, \textit{Learn Your Way} \end{quote}

-The \textit{Digital Reader} on the other hand, required more visual focus to process the content in the textbook chapter.
-Without access to text to speech tools or additional support, multitasking with the \textit{Digital Reader} would therefore be challenging.
-It is worth noting however that there are open questions about the impact of multitasking on the comprehension and recall of information and which tasks are suitable for this \cite{Coens2011}.
+The \textit{Textbook} condition, on the other hand, required more visual focus to process the content in the textbook chapter.
+Without access to text-to-speech tools or additional support, multitasking within the digital textbook would therefore be challenging.
+It is worth noting however that there are open questions about the impact of multitasking on the comprehension and recall of information and which tasks are suitable for this \citep{Coens2011}.
 It is therefore crucial to consider approaches to support metacognitive strategies (e.g. reflection) with auditory modalities to ensure effective learning.